BJNSTNKVC/js-str-helper/README.md

 // Laravel 10.x
 ```

-The replace method also accepts a caseSensitive argument.
-By default, the replace method is case sensitive:
+The `replace` method also accepts a `caseSensitive` argument.
+By default, the replace method is case-sensitive:

 ```js
 Str.of('macOS 13.x').replace('macOS', 'iOS', false);